Chart Color Schemes

 Wulagi's population is slightly younger than the national pattern

-Wulagi's median age is 36, slightly higher than Greater Darwin's 34 but lower than Australia's 38 years.
+Wulagi's median age is 36, which is slightly higher than Greater Darwin's figure of 34 but lower than Australia's 38 years.
 Compared to Greater Darwin, Wulagi has a higher proportion of residents aged 5-14 at 17.6%, but fewer residents aged 25-34 at 11.3%.
-This 5-14 concentration is notably higher than the national average of 12.2%.
-Between the 2021 Census and now, the proportion of residents aged 15 to 24 has increased from 11.3% to 12.9%, while those aged 75 to 84 have grown from 3.0% to 4.5%.
-Conversely, the proportion of residents aged 45 to 54 has decreased from 15.6% to 14.4%.
-By 2041, population forecasts suggest significant demographic changes in Wulagi.
-The 45 to 54 age group is projected to grow by 23%, adding 87 residents to reach a total of 475.
-Meanwhile, the 85+ age group is forecast to remain unchanged at 0%.
+This 5-14 concentration is notably above the national average of 12.2%.
+Between the 2021 Census and present, the population aged 15 to 24 has grown from 11.3% to 12.9%, while those aged 75 to 84 increased from 3.0% to 4.5%.
+Conversely, the 45 to 54 age group has declined from 15.6% to 14.4%.
+By 2041, population forecasts indicate significant demographic shifts in Wulagi.
+The 45 to 54 cohort is projected to grow by 23%, adding 87 residents to reach a total of 475.
+Meanwhile, the 85+ cohort shows no projected growth (0 people added).